tjkerby/PWS_670/Visualize_Hi-C_Scaffolds.md

 # Juicebox

 This will create a salsa_scaffolds.hic file in the scaffolds directory.
 Pull this file down to your local machine to visualize in in Juicebox.
-ADD HOW TO DOWNLOAD JUICEBOX.
+Download Juicebox here: https://github.com/aidenlab/Juicebox/wiki/Download.
+You may need to use the developer version.
+Just open your .hic file in Juicebox to see a heat map of the interactions between different parts of your genome.